For Students & Faculty

 - Regional contacts – download contacts list (PDF)

-Office of Clinical Education (OCE)
+- Website: Visit the Office of Clinical Education (OCE) website at iuhealthcpe.org/OCE

 Affiliation Agreements & Role Management